 About the Case Study

-This case study is about the Human Resources Management challenges faced by a retail organization and the appropriate HR solution to meet these challenges.
+This case study is about the Human Resources Management challenges faced by a retail organization with 10,000+ employees across 150 locations and the HR solution (Empxtrack Professional Edition) provided to address these challenges.

 About the Client